 The Comfort Zone

 Ultimately, sitting for long periods is not what our bodies are designed for.
-Our ancestors were hunter-gatherers who roamed in packs, running, climbing and jumping.
+Our ancestors were hunter-gatherers who roamed in packs, running, climbing, and jumping.
 They had to be very active just to survive in their respective harsh environments.

 Thanks to technological advances, our occupational roles have changed, we are no longer required to be so active.
-Comfort is great, but if the cost is a decreased human life experience due to inactivity and increased sickness rates than something has to change.
+Comfort is great, but if the cost is a decreased human life experience due to inactivity and increased sickness rates then something has to change.
 So how do we create a balance with lives that are increasingly involving less and less activity?
 Granted, it’s very tricky with hectic work schedules and balancing life to just throw in a workout in the middle of your day.

 Taking a Stand